deckgo/deckdeckgo/docs/docs/slides/app-slide-author/app-slide-author.md

 # Slide: Author

-The "Author" slide let you introduce the author of the presentation.
+The "Author" slide lets you introduce the author of the presentation.

 ## Table of contents